Diabetes- Is that a very serious disease? Or can we take it easy?

 Too much food and little physical activity are seen as the major culprits.
 The diet today is high on fat, sugar and the body can’t handle the food imbalance.
 When it comes to food, the focus has shifted from nutrition to taste.
 Junk food is tasty as well as easily available.
 Plus, the fact that from kids to adults, people hardly exercise adds to the problem.

 Workout every day: Exercise is perhaps the best antidote of most lifestyle related disorders, including high blood sugar.
 Several researches have shown that modern day lifestyle lacks any form of physical activity.
-Exercising is a must if you are a pre-diabetic or diabetic.
+Exercising is a must if you have prediabetes or diabetes.
 Sedentary lifestyle increases insulin resistance in the body.

 Quit smoking: Smoking makes your tissues resist to the beneficial effects of insulin.
 It damages the blood vessels in the body and also releases inflammatory chemical, which further increase the stress on the body.